Programmatic Data Works Best To Attract Targeted Audience

 Geo location

 Traditional approaches use factors such as store location, population density, and so on to determine where campaigns should run.
-Through unsupervised geographical segmentation, the data science method is based on footfalls, media consumption, brand and competitor store densities.
+Through unsupervised geographical segmentation, the data science method is based on footfalls, media consumption, and brand and competitor store densities.

 Context